mietek/halcyon-website/pages/tutorial/index.md

 $ source <( /app/halcyon/halcyon paths )
 ```

-Using a custom base directory is not recommended, because it forces Halcyon to build everything from scratch, and prevents you from getting started as quickly as possible.
+Using a custom base directory is not recommended, because it will prevent you from getting started as quickly as possible.
 If you still want to do it, set [`HALCYON_BASE`](/reference/#halcyon_base) before running the setup script.

 Install GHC and Cabal